Chlumsky/msdf-atlas-gen/README.md

 - `-scanline` &ndash; performs an additional scanline pass to fix the signs of the distances
 - `-seed <N>` &ndash; sets the initial seed for the edge coloring heuristic
 - `-threads <N>` &ndash; sets the number of threads for the parallel computation (0 = auto)
+- `-yorigin <bottom / top>` &ndash; specifies the direction of the Y-axis in output coordinates.
+The default is bottom-up.

 Use `-help` for an exhaustive list of options.